Thornton-Donovan Handbook 2013-2014

 This handbook is designed to help students and parents become familiar with T-D’s rules and procedures.
 Understanding and accepting these guidelines should only enhance the friendly atmosphere of the school and contribute to a successful school year.

-Raising funds for the school is a priority of the Board which helps manage T-D’s yearly Loyalty Fund drive with the goal of having all families participate.
-Gifts are tax deductible and are receipted with grateful acknowledgement.
-While the minimum suggested gift is $2,000.00 per child, many families have given considerably more.
+Raising supplemental funds for the school is a priority of the Board and it helps manage T-D’s yearly Loyalty Fund drive with the goal of having all families participate.
+A minimum gift of $2,000 per child is expected.
+Gifts are tax deductible and are receipted as such with grateful acknowledgement.

 The Loyalty Fund was created to allow families whose children benefit from a T-D education to become investors in the T-D of today and tomorrow.
 Gifts are tax deductible, are receipted as such, and gratefully received.